 10 a.m. & 1 p.m.
 (Selected days may have 2 p.m. tours available.)

 $7.50 per person, all ages

 Tours are limited to 13 (van capacity).
-For group tour requests click
+For group tour requests click here.

 Tours are about 2 hours in length and begin at the Victor Lowell Thomas Museum, 3rd & Victor Ave., Victor CO, promptly at 10 a.m. and 1 p.m.
 Please arrive 15 minutes prior to your tour time to sign waivers and view a safety video.
 Reservation holders who do not arrive 15 minutes early may be replaced with a standby and your reservation will not be refunded.